bmwcarit/ramses-composer-docs/advanced/python_api/README.md

 Upon opening the newly created project specified at `<new path for fixed project file>` you will discover that the entire project has been cleaned of invalid links while keeping the valid link intact.

+# `raco` module reference
+The `raco` module is available in both RaCoHeadless and RaCoEditor.
+You'll need to add an explicit import statement for the module in order to call the methods mentioned below.

 ## General Functions

 > reset([featureLevel])
 >> Create a new project which is empty except a newly created ProjectSettings object.
->> This function is currently disabled when using the "Run Dialog" script.
+>> This function is currently disabled when using the Python Runner in RaCoEditor.
 >> The optional featureLevel parameter allows to set the feature level of the new project.
 If no feature level is given the largest supported feature level is used by default.

 > load(path[, featureLevel])
 >> Load the project with the given `path` and replace the active project with it.
->> This function is currently disabled when using the "Run Dialog" script.
+>> This function is currently disabled when using the Python Runner in RaCoEditor.
 >> If the optional featureLevel parameter is used loading will attempt to upgrade the project to the given feature level.
 Since feature level downgrades are not allowed, the featureLevel parameter must not be smaller than the project feature level.

 > save(path)